lextrack/Roguetal/README.md

 - **`android` branch**: The same game but using virtual joysticks for Android and minor changes in the UI and sprites

 ```
+CredentialsExport: Contains keystore and credentials to sign the APK.

-Dialogues: Includes texts for instructions, menus, and dialogues in JSON format
+Dialogues: Includes texts for instructions, menus, and dialogues in JSON format.

 Entities: Contains scripts and scenes for the player, bullets, enemies, and some effects.

 Fonts: The font used by the game.

+GlobalScripts: Contains scripts that handle global events (translations, porwer ups, etc).

 Interactables: Contains scripts and scenes for power-ups, ammo, and portals.